1973 Nell Hardeman Signed Original Acrylic Painting (cropped, see full-size image below)

 This is one of Nell’s paintings, signed in 1973.
 It is an acrylic wash on paper.

-A cropped portion can be seen in the header section of this website.
+A cropped portion with her original signature can be seen in the header section of this website.